helnguyen/CS-330-Getting-Started-With-MATLAB/README.md

 ### Installing
 4. **Install MATLAB and Simulink Products**: Click the `Install MATLAB` button.
 Unzip the downloaded DMG file and double-click it to mount the virtual disk.
 Then, double-click the executable and follow the prompts to install products.
-5. **Install Java Runtime**: Native Apple silicon MATLAB requires a Java runtime be installed on your Mac.
+5. **Install Java Runtime**: Native Apple Silicon MATLAB requires a Java runtime be installed on your Mac.
 To get a compatible runtime, install [Amazon Corretto 8](https://www.mathworks.com/support/requirements/apple-silicon.html?s_tid=pi_mpi_macajre_R2023b_maca64)

 ### Writing "Hello World!"
 Program